adisuissa/FijiBento_Tutorial/README.md

     2. Filter the matching features - to get a model that roughly aligns these sections.
 Executed using:
 filter_ransac.py sift_matches_json_file_name compared_url [-o output_model_json_file_name] [-j jar_file_name] [-c conf_file_name]
-Where compared_url is the url of the first json file
-Parameters:
         * sift_matches_json_file_name - a correspondence json file for the matchings between the first section and the second.
         * compared_url - the url of the tile spec to compare against (typically the url of the second tile-spec from the previous step).
         * -o output_model_json_file_name - the file where the transformation model between the two sections will be saved.